 Recording in the future

-Watching a horizontal video on your phone will make you move from One-Hand Land to Two-Hand Land.
-So, what does the future of video look like?
+Watching a horizontal video on your phone moves you from One-Hand Land to Two-Hand Land.

 Social media also supports vertical videos.
-Snapchat, the first social media platform which embraced videos recorded in a vertical way, has 178 million fans who are passionate about their vertical Snapchat videos.
+Snapchat, the first social media platform which embraced videos recorded vertically, has 178 million fans who are passionate about their vertical Snapchat videos.
 Facebook has also presented vertical videos in the scrolling feed without having to tap to expand them.
 Instagram and Twitter have updated their apps to improve user experience regarding vertical videos.
-The trend has gone so far that there is now a vertical-video film festival called Vertical Cinema in which the movie screen is hung vertically.
+The trend has gone so far that there is now a vertical-video film festival called Vertical Cinema in which the movie screen hangs vertically.

-However, we cannot fail to mention that our TVs and computer screens are still horizontal.
-Movies will continue to be filmed in a horizontal way because they will never look even close to right on vertical screens.
+We cannot fail to mention that our TVs and computer screens are still horizontal.
+Movies are still filmed horizontally because they never look even close to right on vertical screens.
 Sure there are some of those that are similar to Vertical Cinema, but the majority of the film industry is still determined to stay with horizontal recording.

 The horizontal vs vertical video debate fails to find its winner, which is a good thing.
 Having two options is always better than having just one.
 Horizontal videos don’t have to exclude vertical videos and vice versa.
 Businesses and individuals can decide, depending on the situation and their goals, whether they should record horizontal or vertical videos.
 There are no negative consequences if we accept both formats.
 There are only negative consequences if we create low-quality videos without thinking about what our target audience wants to see.